aws-amplify/amplify-ci-support/src/integ_test_resources/ios/sdk/integration/cdk/custom_resources/iot_custom_authorizer_user_pass_provider/README.md

 In this stack, the authorizer is created using an asymmetric key created in KMS.
 The custom authorizer provider uses the public key provided by the `iot_custom_authorizer_key_provider` (see that README for details).

 Finally, we use create & update domain configuration to get an endpoint to achieve the enhanced payload in our lambda.

+Notes on beta:
-Note that this is only while this feature is in beta, and should not be required at a later point in time.
+ * Updating the domain configuration is an artifact of this feature being in beta, and should not be required at a later point in time.
+ * The enhanced authorizer behavior is only available in the region "us-east-1" while this feature is under a beta release.